Ryouh/Feats-Revisited/Feats.md

 ### Overheat

 You have learned to heat up your body to damage your foes.
-You gain the following benefits:

 * You gain resistance to fire damage.
 * Once per short rest you can overheat yourself as a bonus action for 1 minute.
 You take 1d4 fire damage.
 Every time a creature hits you with a melee attack, that creature takes 1d4 + your Constitution modifier fire damage.